Going to an indoor ski resort is probably the best offseason training option for snowboard riders (and skiers too), especially those with real snow.

 How to Get to Harbin Wanda Indoor Ski Resort?

-It’s kinda easy, the easiest way is: take a domestic flight or train from any China cities to Harbin, then take a taxi or simply book a car to the hotel.
+It’s kinda easy, the easiest way is: take a domestic flight or train from any China city to Harbin, then take a taxi or simply book a car to the hotel.

-Most of the time we just book a car to the hotels because they are usually nicer car while the price is probably just $2 to $3 USD difference per ride.
+Most of the time we just book a car to the hotels because they are usually nicer cars while the price is probably just $2 to $3 USD difference per ride.

 What You Need to Pay Attention to?

-The cost for train/plane, accommodations, food and entrance fee is so low by non-winter season (around 40% cheaper than winter when there is Harbin ice and snow festival) that makes it a very good value deal: the new airport just reopened in April 2018, new hotels, new mall, new resort, great food.
+The cost for train/plane, accommodations, food, and the entrance fee is so low by non-winter season (around 40% cheaper than winter when there is Harbin ice and snow festival) that makes it a very good value deal: the new airport just reopened in April 2018, new hotels, new mall, new resorts, great food.